+35725368683

 Production of Ceramics

-According to the laws of Cyprus, there are 4 types of intellectual property:
+According to the laws of Cyprus, there are four types of intellectual property: patents, trademarks, industrial designs, and copyrights.

-Patent.
-A patent protects new inventions.
-For example, it can be innovative products, innovative processes, and enhancement of product performance or production method.
-Before granting a patent, the respective invention has to be brand-new, involve an innovative process, and allow industrial application.
+• A patent protects new inventions, such as innovative products, processes, and product performance enhancement or production methods.
+Before a patent is granted, the invention must be brand-new, involve an innovative process, and allow industrial application.

-A trademark is intended to distinguish one company’s products and services from others’ products and services.
-A trademark can be a word, shape, image, sound, color, or any combination of the above.
-You can read more about trademarks in this article.
+• A trademark is intended to distinguish one company’s products and services from others’ products and services.
+A trademark can be a word, shape, image, sound, colour, or any combination of the above.

 The differences between the types of intellectual property are clearly shown in the table: